 Why Every Landlord Should Require Renters Insurance

-Aside from the coverage benefits and affordability of renters insurance for tenants, there are several benefits that landlords can enjoy when their renters are protected.
+Aside from the coverage benefits and affordability for tenants, there are several benefits that landlords can enjoy when their renters are protected.

 The benefits of renters insurance for landlords include:

 - Reduces landlord responsibility – in case of a disaster, you may feel obligated or you might be required by state law to help your renters find a suitable temporary living arrangement and potentially cover the cost.
 Since renters insurance covers your renters’ expenses relating to temporary housing in case of an emergency, you won’t need to worry about covering the expense as a landlord and can focus on repairing your property.

 - Covers homeowner’s insurance deductible – most policies will cover the deductible of a homeowner’s insurance policy.
 This means that if your renters cause damage to your property that forces you to file a claim on your homeowner’s insurance, their policy will cover your out-of-pocket deductible.

 - Limits legal exposure – any injury or damage caused to your tenants or their guests in your property might come back to bite you.
 Filing a claim against you or your insurance will result in potential expenses and increased premiums.
 Having renters insurance will allow your tenants to get reimbursed for expenses without getting you involved.

 - Additional renter screening step – as we’ve discussed, renters insurance is quite affordable.
 If you require it in your rental lease agreement and get push back from your potential renters, this could be a red flag that might point to a bigger issue of not being able to cover the rent.
 Your renters should be able to easily cover the monthly rent expense, so paying $125-$150 a year for a renters insurance policy shouldn’t break the bank.

 - Overall peace of mind – all of these benefits combined will remove much of the stress associated with ensuring your property is protected, and give any landlord greater peace of mind.